facebookresearch/6DoF-Auraliser/README.md

 * Loading ATFs and HRTFs via the SOFA standard
 * The ability to change the balance between the directional and ambient rendering streams per frequency band.

+A video demonstrating the 6DoF rendering with the various approaches is available [here](https://github.com/facebookresearch/6DoF-Auraliser/releases/tag/v1.0.0).

 Developed using [JUCE](https://github.com/WeAreROLI/JUCE/) and the [Spatial_Audio_Framework](https://github.com/leomccormack/Spatial_Audio_Framework).

 ![](PluginGUI.png)